The Plymstock School Curriculum

 We are an inclusive school, yet we are uncompromising in our belief that every student should study our full curriculum.
 We know that some students will need more help in order to flourish and we work tirelessly to make sure they get the right support to succeed.

 By learning our curriculum, we know that our students will be provided with the knowledge and skills they need to succeed in life and make that positive contribution to society.

 1. Powerful disciplinary knowledge

 We focus our curriculum on the acquisition and mastery of powerful disciplinary knowledge, building on that which is learnt in primary school.
 We believe that all young people should have access to the kinds of knowledge which may not be encountered in their personal lives i.e., knowledge that takes pupils beyond their daily lived experience.
-Access to powerful knowledge is central in achieving social mobility as it enables pupils to think beyond their individual context in the pursuit of truth.
+Access to powerful knowledge is central in achieving social mobility as it enables pupils to think beyond their individual context.
 Our subject leaders and teachers select knowledge for their curriculum based on this overarching principle and look to foster a deep conceptual understanding of key ideas which enable lifelong learning.

 2. Teachers as subject experts